-- The level of product differentiation in our Cray XC30 and successor systems.
-We need to compete successfully against HPC systems from both, large established companies and smaller companies and demonstrate the value of our balanced high bandwidth systems; - Our ability to meet all customer requirements for acceptance.
+- the level of product differentiation in our Cray XC30 systems and successor systems.
+We need to compete successfully against HPC systems from both, large established companies and smaller companies and demonstrate the value of our balanced high bandwidth systems; - our ability to meet all customer requirements for acceptance.
 Even once a system has been delivered, we sometimes do not meet all of the contract requirements for customer acceptance and ongoing reliability of our systems within the provided-for acceptance period, which has resulted in contract penalties and delays in our ability to recognize revenue from system deliveries.
 Most often these penalties have adversely affected gross profit through the provision of additional equipment and services and/or service credits to satisfy delivery delays and performance shortfalls.
-The risk of contract penalties is increased when we bid for new business prior to completing development of new products when we must estimate future system performance, such as was required with our Cray XC30, Cray XE6, Cray XK6 systems and for subsequent systems; - Our ability to source competitive, key components in appropriate quantities, in a timely fashion and on acceptable terms and conditions.
-If we underestimated our needs, we could limit the number of possible sales of these products and reduce potential revenue, or if we overestimated, we could incur inventory obsolescence charges and reduce our gross profit, as has happened in the past; and - Whether potential customers delay purchases of our products because they decide to wait for successor systems or upgrades that we have announced or they believe will be available in the future.
+The risk of contract penalties is increased when we bid for new business prior to completing development of new products when we must estimate future system performance, such as has been required with our Cray XC30, Cray XE6 and Cray XK7 systems and will be required for subsequent systems; - our ability to source competitive, key components in appropriate quantities, in a timely fashion and on acceptable terms and conditions and that meet the performance criteria required.
+If we underestimated our needs, we could limit the number of possible sales of these products and reduce potential revenue, or if we overestimated, we could incur inventory obsolescence charges and reduce our gross profit, as has happened in the past; and

+• whether potential customers delay purchases of our products because they decide to wait for successor systems or upgrades that we have announced or they believe will be available in the future.

-Failure to successfully develop and sell our Cray XC30 and successor systems into the high-end of the HPC market and recognize revenue for such systems will adversely affect our operating results.
+Failure to successfully develop and sell our Cray XC30 systems and successor systems into the high-end of the HPC market and recognize revenue for such systems will adversely affect our operating results.

-If our current and future growth initiatives targeting markets outside of our traditional markets, primarily our YarcData subsidiary, storage and data management business and technical enterprise HPC systems, are not successful, our ability to grow our revenues and achieve and sustain profitability will be adversely affected.
+If our current and future growth initiatives targeting markets outside of our traditional markets, primarily our big data analytics and storage and data management opportunities, are not successful, our ability to grow our revenues and achieve and sustain profitability will be adversely affected.
 Our ability to materially grow our revenues and achieve and sustain profitability will be adversely affected if we are unable to generate sufficient revenue from growth initiatives targeting markets outside of our traditional market, particularly if those market segments do not grow significantly.
-We are currently focusing on Big Data analytics and storage and data management opportunities and selling HPC systems into the technical enterprise/midrange supercomputing segment.
-To grow our revenue from new opportunities outside our primary market, we must continue to win awards for new contracts, timely perform on existing contracts, develop our capability for broader market sales and business development and successfully develop and introduce new solution-oriented offerings, notwithstanding that these are relatively new businesses for Cray and we do not have significant experience targeting these markets.
-Technical enterprise systems require successful sales in a lower priced segment of the supercomputer market as well as in relatively new commercial market segments.
-These data analytics and storage and data management opportunities and our technical enterprise efforts require significant monetary investments ahead of revenue, including product development efforts, adding experienced personnel and initiating new marketing and sales efforts and therefore may reduce net income in the short term even if successful.
+We are currently focusing on big data analytics and storage and data management opportunities.
+To grow our revenue from new opportunities outside our primary market, we must compete successfully with many established companies and new entrants in these markets, continue to win awards for new contracts, timely perform on existing contracts, develop our capability for broader market sales and business development and successfully develop and introduce new solution-oriented offerings, notwithstanding that these are relatively new businesses for us and we do not have significant experience targeting these markets.
+These big data analytics and storage and data management opportunities require significant monetary investments ahead of revenue, including product development efforts, adding experienced personnel and initiating new marketing and sales efforts and therefore may reduce net income in the short term even if successful.